codingMustache/codingMustache/README.md

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+What amount of bits commonly equals one byte?
- 1. Quantum Link
+ 1. 2
- 2. CompuServe
+ 2. 1
- 3. GEnie
+ 3. 64
- 4. Prodigy
+ 4. 8

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  8
 </details>